X

 Hand-pick all Stages of Squash Bugs Daily

 While it may not be the most glamorous method, hand-picking is very effective.
 Early detection is crucial.
 Check your plants daily for all stages of squash bugs; if spotted, keep a bucket of soapy water near your plant.
-Check the plants often and dispose of the eggs, bugs, and nymphs in the soapy water.
 They are a little slower in the morning–that’s when I like to do my daily check.
+Check the plants often and dispose of the eggs, bugs, and nymphs in the soapy water—but make sure you know what you’re looking at first!
+Squash bug eggs are one of the most commonly confused with beneficial insect eggs.
+This guide to identifying beneficial insect eggs covers the differences so you know what to remove and what to leave.

 Use Traps